• Youth Transportation Safety Program

 About Us

-U in the Driver Seat: A peer to peer education program for college students dedicated to reducing their number one killer – car crashes.
+U in the Driver Seat: A peer-to-peer education program for college students dedicated to reducing their number one killer – car crashes.

 Here are some stats you may not know:

-• There is a higher total number of fatalities for 20-24 year olds (college) than 10-19 year old (jr. high/high school) group: 2,355 vs 1,680 (CDC, WISQARS)
+• There is a higher total number of fatalities for 20-24-year-olds (college) than 10-19-year-old (jr. high/high school) group: 4,140 vs. 3,075 (NHTSA FARS, 2022)

 Who We Are

-The UDS program seeks to give college students the tools and information in order to promote peer-to-peer education regarding the dangers of driving which often including driving under the influence.
+The UDS program seeks to give college students the tools and information in order to promote peer-to-peer education regarding the dangers of driving which often includes driving under the influence.
 Each program is different as each campus is unique regarding students, cultures, environments, etc.

 Additionally, UDS does not follow any set curriculum in order to enable students to personalize the program to their own distinct collegiate cultures and environments.

-Despite the diversity of our program our ultimate goal is the same – reduce the number of college students involved in car crashes.
+Despite the diversity of our program, our ultimate goal is the same – reduce the number of college students involved in car crashes.

 How the program works